 User Management: User Profiles

-User Management: User Profiles provides you with general information for managing your VPN client user profiles.
+The User Management: User Profiles page is where you manage your VPN client user profiles.
 This section of the Admin Web UI applies to version 2.9 and higher.

 For each profile, this information displays: